 In the opposite case, dopamine may be involved in addictive behaviour problems, leading to an attitude of compulsive perseverance.
 In this sense, Correa indicates that dopamine antagonists which have been applied so far in addiction problems probably have not worked because of inadequate treatments based on a misunderstanding of the function of dopamine.

-- consulting-demon-hunters likes this
+- perks-of-being-a--winchester likes this

 - utterlyvexing reblogged this from geioelle